 Plan for the Unexpected

 This is a fundamental rule of wedding planning in general.
 Try as you might, you can’t control every little detail.
 Certain things might go wrong, but the end result will be something you’re happy with as long as you plan properly.
 As soon as you find out you're pregnant, it’s smart to consider how your due date will affect your wedding date.
 How close are they?
 How far along will you be on your wedding day?
-“Becoming pregnant a few weeks before your wedding should barely change anything the planning, but becoming pregnant 8 months before you wedding may require you to move your wedding date to sooner or later,” says Jodi Smith, etiquette expert and owner of Mannersmith Etiquette Consulting in Marblehead, Massachusetts.
+“Becoming pregnant a few weeks before your wedding should barely change anything the planning, but becoming pregnant 8 months before you wedding may require you to move your wedding date to sooner or later,” says Jodi RR Smith, etiquette expert and owner of Mannersmith Etiquette Consulting in Marblehead, Massachusetts.

 Decide Who You Want to Tell

 If you’re not yet showing by the date of your wedding, you may choose to keep your pregnancy news under wraps until you’ve returned from your honeymoon at least—or are three months or more along.
 If you’re further along than that, you may choose to announce your pregnancy publicly.
 “Younger brides with first pregnancies often do not really show until much later in the gestation, allowing flowing gowns and big bouquets to mask the pregnancy,” says Smith.
-“If the bride is already showing, however, it is better to allow for a public announcement and end the gossipy speculations.”
+“If the bride is already showing, however, it is better to allow for a iu and end the gossipy speculations.”

 Stay as Organized as Possible